Sun Bo (writer): Bibliography

 Sun Bo was born in Shanghai, had been a lecturer at University before coming to Canada in 1990.
-He was the President of Chinese Pen Society of Canada (CPSC) from 2003 to 2009.
+He was the President of Chinese Pen Society of Canada (CPSC) from 2003 to 2009 and from 2013 to the present.
 He has published over 10 books in Chinese, including the novels Reflux, Tears of Camellia, Men in 30's and Juvenile Visa Students in Tears.